boost-ext/sml/doc/user_guide.md

 ***Description***

-Creates a state machine.
+Creates a State Machine.

 ***Synopsis***

     template<class T> requires configurable<T>
     class sm {
     public:
-      using states = unspecified;
-      using events = unspecified;
+      using states = unspecified; // unique list of states using events = unspecified; // unique list of events which can be handled by the State Machine using transitions = unspecified; // list of transitions

       sm(sm &&) = default;
       sm(const sm &) = delete;